therabidbanana/vimfiles/README.md

 The configuration uses [syntastic][syntastic] quite heavily, most of it is out of the box.
 Buffers are checked after each save.

-The JavaScript syntax checker runs off of [nodelint][nodelint] ([node][node] + [JSLint][jslint]) instead of jsl which is included with [syntastic][syntastic].
-The submodule to [nodelint][nodelint] is under `.vim/syntax_checkers/compilers/`.
-Also under this directory is [nodelint-config][nodelint-config].
+The JavaScript syntax checker runs off of a customized version of [Google Closure Linter][closure] instead of jsl which is included with [syntastic][syntastic].
+The executables to [Closure Linter][closure] and it's auto fixer are under `.vim/syntax_checkers/compilers/`.
 This is the default global settings for all JavaScript files and conforms to the F/ configuration.
-It's possible, with a global variable, to override this location.
-In your `.vimrc.local` file.

-`let g:NodelintConfig = 'path/to/your/config.js'`

-This will override the one in `.vim/syntax_checkers/compilers/nodelint-config`.
-There is one more level of overriding you can perform, and this is at the project level.
-At the root level of your project, stick a file in there with the name `nodelint-config.js` and add the settings required by your project.
-In order for this to work, within Vim, you'll need to set the project root directory as the `cwd` for the Vim session.

-If you don't have `node` installed, a simple `brew install node` does the trick.
+There is a function accessed as a command `FJS` to call the `fixjsstyle` which will attempt to fix the styling issues within the existing buffer.
+Use it.
+Read the information about what [Google Closure Linter][closure] can do.

 There is also an Objective C checker included.
 This uses the `gcc` and requires the `cwd` to have the `.xcodeproj` file in it.